turhancan97/Basic-Prediction-Web-App/README.md

 Seconds, Latitude and Longitude were selected the three features we want to train on as the X vector, and the y vector is the Country.

-On the website you can put 3 inputs (Seconds, LAtitude and Longitude) and get which country is it from to return as a prediction.
+On the website you can put 3 inputs (Seconds, Latitude and Longitude) and get which country is it from to return as a prediction.
 ## Environment and tools
 1. scikit-learn
 2. pandas